Seven Pomsky Potty Training Tips

 Pomsky Potty Training: Pomskies Go When They Got To Go

-That is your job!
+It is your job to make sure they go outside!
 If you fail, then blame yourself.

 Pomsky Potty Training: Reward Proper Potty Location